Need help coping with the financial impact of COVID-19? Here’s how the federal government intends to support Canadians

 The Canada Student Grants for Students with Permanent Disabilities and Students with Dependents would also be doubled.

-The Canada Emergency Wage Subsidy offers a 75 per cent wage subsidy to eligible employers for up to 12 weeks.
-This can help ensure employers have the financial ability to continue coverage for their employees.
+The Canada Emergency Wage Subsidy offers a 75% wage subsidy to eligible employers.
+This subsidy covers a portion of an employee’s wages and can help employers re-hire staff or avoid layoffs.